-In the same vein, what one piece of advice would you offer solo travellers?
+In the same vein, what one piece of advice would you offer solo travelers?

 Don’t be afraid of being out of touch.
 Disconnect and enjoy the world without reaching out on social media or calls.
 Make friends with the locals and listen to their advice, ask as many questions before you go, do your research, speak as much expertise before you go…. then let go and immerse yourself in where you are.

 What drives you to travel across some of the harshest terrain in the world?

 I love the power of our minds both in the practical preparation and in how it is able to make us do the seemingly impossible.
 We are able to think our way to a solution and activate our bodies to achieve awesome physical feats… It is also a truly humbling experience to experience the juxtapositioning of our created civilisation and the magnificence of nature.
 We live with so many rules that are imposed on us, it’s very liberating to have to make your own, but you can only do this when you remove yourself from civilisation.